MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 ### Does Copilot block prompt injections (jailbreak attacks)?

 [Jailbreak attacks](/azure/ai-services/openai/whats-new#responsible-ai) are user prompts that are designed to provoke the generative AI model into behaving in ways it was trained not to or breaking the rules it's been told to follow.
-Microsoft Copilot for M365 is designed to protect against prompt injection attacks.
+Microsoft Copilot for Microsoft 365 is designed to protect against prompt injection attacks.
 [Learn more about jailbreak attacks and how to use Azure AI Content Safety to detect them](/azure/ai-services/content-safety/concepts/jailbreak-detection).

 ### Committed to responsible AI